rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 The distinction between symmetrized and non-symmetrized SSSR is discussed in more detail below in the section `The SSSR Problem`_.

-For more efficient queries about a molecule's ring systems (avoiding repeated calls to Mol.GetAtomWithIdx), use the :api:`rdkit.Chem.rdchem.RingInfo` class:
+For more efficient queries about a molecule's ring systems (avoiding repeated calls to Mol.GetAtomWithIdx), use the :py:class:`rdkit.Chem.rdchem.RingInfo` class:

 >>> m = Chem.MolFromSmiles('OC1C2C1CC2')
 >>> ri = m.GetRingInfo()